tibe314/ShakkiTekoaly/documentation/Beginners_guide.md

 *curl -d '' https<span></span>://lichess.org/api/bot/account/upgrade -H "Authorization: Bearer INSERT YOUR TOKEN HERE"*

 6. Now you can try the Tiralabra chess bot.
-The first step is to replace "INSERT TOKEN HERE" in the App.java file with your personal API access token.
+You can replace "INSERT TOKEN HERE" in the App.java file with your personal API access token or you can pass token as a parameter..

 7. One possible way to use the bot: after login, select “PLAY WITH THE COMPUTER” at https<span></span>://lichess.org/.
 Then choose which pieces you want to play.
-Finally, at the command line, type ./gradlew build, then ./gradlew run.
+Finally, at the command line, type *./gradlew build*, then if you inserted your token App.java *./gradlew run* or if you didn't *./gradlew run --args=INSERT YOUR TOKEN HERE* .

 8. Your chess bot will start playig with random moves, that is, very poorly.
 Your task is now to create a real A.I. bot!